nathanborror/swift-mime-generated/README.md

 - `invalidFormat` - The MIME message format is invalid
 - `invalidEncoding` - The character encoding is invalid or unsupported
+- `invalidUTF8` - The data cannot be decoded as UTF-8

 ## Testing